MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/hana-large-instance-virtual-machine-migration.md

 ## Post migration
 The migration job is not done until we have safely decoupled any HLI-dependent services or connectivity to ensure data integrity is preserved.
-Also, shutdown unnecessary services.
+Also, shut down unnecessary services.
 This section calls out a few top-of-mind items.

 ### Decommissioning the HLI
 After a successful migration of the HANA DB to Azure VM, ensure no productive business transactions run on the HLI DB.
 However, keeping the HLI running for a period of time equals to its local backup retention window is a safe practice ensuring speedier recovery if needed.
 Only then should the HLI blade be decommissioned.
 Customers should contractually conclude their HLI commitments with Microsoft by contacting their Microsoft representatives.